 How can teachers use children's books in the classroom

 Children’s books are great tools for teachers to transmit academic knowledge in an emotional and effective manner.
-Teachers can use metaphors from popular children’s books to explain difficult concepts in the class.
-Further, they can create mental images of stories while teaching to young kids.
+Teachers can use metaphors from popular children’s books to explain difficult concepts in class.
+Further, they can create mental images of stories while teaching young kids.

 Can storytelling humanise learning?

 Yes, storytelling can humanize the learning process.
 Further, it can also make emotional connections with the students.
 Many studies have concluded that stories are 22 times more memorable than facts.